lindell/multi-gitter/README.md

       --author-email string        Email of the committer.
 If not set, the global git config setting will be used.
       --author-name string         Name of the committer.
 If not set, the global git config setting will be used.
       --base-branch string         The branch which the changes will be based on.
-  -g, --base-url string            Base URL of the GitHub API, needs to be changed if GitHub enterprise is used.
-Or the url to a self-hosted GitLab instance.
+  -g, --base-url string            Base URL of the target platform, needs to be changed for GitHub enterprise, a self-hosted GitLab instance, Gitea or BitBucket.
   -B, --branch string              The name of the branch where changes are committed. (default "multi-gitter-branch") -m, --commit-message string      The commit message.
 Will default to title + body if none is set.
   -C, --concurrent int             The maximum number of concurrent runs. (default 1)